What to See in North Iceland

 We can’t forget about the ice cream.
 When it comes to the taste, definitely go to Brynja and feel free to get crazy about it.
 They also have vegan versions so everyone will find its pleasures.

 Places to visit.

 After a long day in cold and windy weather, a good idea would be to go to Akureyri’s swimming pool, Sundlaug Akureyrar, or drive a little bit out of the city to Hauganes.
 There you will find four hot tubs at the black sand beach, right next to the sea with fantastic scenery around.
-Feel free to jump to the sea when you feel too warm in the hot tub.
-Payment for Hauganes hot tubs rather inexpensive, it is only 500 ISK and you can either leave the cash there or pay it by card at the restaurant Baccala next door.
+Feel free to jump into the sea when you feel too warm in the hot tub.
+Payment for Hauganes hot tubs is rather inexpensive, it is only 500 ISK and you can either leave the cash there or pay it by card at the restaurant Baccala next door.

-If you visit Húsavík on your travels, be sure to check out their new geothermal baths Geo Sea, which offers the best view towards the sea, many pools to relax in and excellent wellness.
+If you visit Húsavík on your travels, be sure to check out their new geothermal baths Geo Sea, which offers the best view towards the sea, many pools to relax in, and excellent wellness.

 On your way from Siglufjörður, stop at a town in between two tunnels called Ólafsfjörður, known for its good waves for surfing.
-Fun fact is that tunnel from Ólafsfjörður to Dalvík called Múlagöng is “one-way” tunnel.
+A fun fact is that tunnel from Ólafsfjörður to Dalvík called Múlagöng is a “one-way” tunnel.
 That means that there is space only for one car driving and so, on the way from Dalvík to Ólafsfjörður, cars must give priority to vehicles coming from the other side.
 This experience might sound a little bit scary, but if you follow the rules, it’s just a funny experience to remember.

 We can assure you that you will find some great experiences in the North, it all depends on the time you would like to spend there.
-We hope some of the activities and places mentioned above might help you get some ideas and create a perfect plan for travelling.
+We hope some of the activities and places mentioned above might help you get some ideas and create a perfect plan for traveling.